Simularia/simulariatools/cran-comments.md

-## Resubmission
+## Submission

-This is a resubmission.
-In this version I have:

-* Fixed CRAN canonical URL for package in README.md
+This is a patch release mainly to fix the issue with Unicode symbols in plots, as requested by CRAN.

 ## R CMD check results